 Price for SkyBridge is RM5.00 for adult and RM3.00 for children.

-*As I said we stayed at the Malibest Resort during our stay in Langkawi Malaysia.
+We stayed at the Malibest Resort during our stay in Langkawi Malaysia.
 We did have an issue with the internet in our first room which was not part of the main complex it was over the road and further back from the actual resort.
 We upgraded rooms to one in the main complex.
 Our sink smelt a fair bit (we just shut the bathroom door) but the room was cleaned, serviced daily and was much easier to get to the pool and beach from.
 We felt safe here and there was very easy access to restaurants and mini-marts.
 While our stay started off rocky we ended up enjoying our time there and we have since spoken to people that had no issues when they stayed.

 How to get to Langkawi